(pan toe' pra zole)

 Keep all appointments with your doctor and the laboratory.
 Your doctor may order certain laboratory tests before and during your treatment, especially if you have severe diarrhea.

-Before having any laboratory test, tell your doctor and the laboratory personnel that you are taking pantoprazole.
+Before having any laboratory test, tell your doctor and the laboratory personnel that you are receiving pantoprazole.

 It is important for you to keep a written list of all of the prescription and nonprescription (over-the-counter) medicines you are taking, as well as any products such as vitamins, minerals, or other dietary supplements.
 You should bring this list with you each time you visit a doctor or if you are admitted to a hospital.
 It is also important information to carry with you in case of emergencies.